 Warning: Before performing the macOS reinstallation process, backup your Mac to an external storage drive.

-However, if you have no Time Machine backup, then a data recovery Mac utility is a must to recover the lost data.
+However, if you have no Time Machine backup, then a Mac data recovery software is a must to recover the lost data.

 Recover data lost from Crashing Mac

-In the case of data loss, free Download Stellar Data Recovery Professional for Mac.
-Recover your valuable files in 3 steps easily.
+In the case of data loss, free Download Stellar Data Recovery Professional for Mac and recover your valuable files in 3 steps easily:

 Stellar Data Recovery Professional for Mac provides a simple and straightforward method to recover data lost from a frequently crashing Mac storage drive.